Blog - Latest News

 Not-For-Profit Entities and the Principle of Mutuality

-Not all NFP entities are tax exempt.
+Not all Not-for-Profit entities are tax exempt.
 Entities that are not registered charities and do not fit within the limited NFP exemption categories are required to lodge income tax returns and pay income tax.

 However, member-based entities may be able to utilise the mutuality principle in calculating their taxable income.

-Under the mutuality principle, which has been established under common law, an organisation cannot derive income from itself and any surplus arising from the common fund created and controlled by group of people for a common purpose it not considered as income.
+Under the mutuality principle, which has been established under common law, an organisation cannot derive income from itself, and any surplus arising from the common fund created and controlled by group of people for a common purpose it not considered as income.

 The characteristics of organisations that can access mutuality typically include: